25 Sep 40 years of Absolutely

 MIKE: We played this in 2019 for the first time in many a year and I had to admit it was better than I’d thought.

-CHRIS: I could just about remember it when played it again; there’s some nice twangy guitar on there.
+CHRIS: I could just about remember it when we played it again; there’s some nice twangy guitar on there.

 10. DISAPPEAR (By Bedford & McPherson, Time: 2.58)